 A Friends Group was established in 2012, and they open the Hall monthly throughout Winter, and regularly throughout Summer months.

 Mary Webb (Lady in White)

-Many believe the woman in white is the ghost of Mary Webb, a former servant to the hall back in the 1640’s.
-Her fiance was one of the parliamentarians who beseiged the hall.
-He apparently died by a shot from Captain Adams, and in revenge she shot and killed him.
+Many believe the woman in white is the ghost of Mary Webb, a former servant to the hall back in the 1640s.
+Her fiance was one of the parliamentarians who besieged the hall.
+He apparently died by a shot from Captain Adams, and in revenge, she shot and killed him.
 It is reported that the remaining soldiers took over the hall and shot her dead.
 It is said that Mary can be heard sobbing and walking frantically from room to room trying to flee the soldiers and her oncoming fate.

 Staff have reported several strange sounds, including footsteps close to them, bangs, and occasional gunfire.
 On one occasion when 2 workers had just finished doing their rounds on the upper floors, they were heading downstairs when a large tapestry flew off the wall, across the staircase and landed on top of them.
 They both got up as fast they could and ran towards the library where the light was still on.
 Needless to say, they didn’t stay at Wythenshawe Hall much longer after that incident.

 Strange dragging and shuffling sounds have been heard coming from the library.
 When the sounds are investigated they seem to stop, and nothing ever seems out of place.
 However, sometime in the 1980s, a warden discovered that the heavy bookcase doorway that leads to the servant quarters was open, despite him closing it earlier in the night.
 Also, a number of odd photos have been taken in the library showing unexplained figures, orbs, and mists.